 Do you have a code of ethics?
 Yes.
-My work is subject to a comprehensive code of ethics and complaints procedure, as outlined the BACP Ethical Framework for the Counselling Professions (2016).
+My work is subject to a comprehensive code of ethics and complaints procedure, as outlined the British Psychoanalytic Council (BPC) Code of Ethics.
 What this means in practice is that my overriding responsibility at all times is to be mindful of and act in such a way as to promote your best interests.

 What problems can you help with?
 Common emotional, psychological and relationship problems such as: depression, anxiety, adjustment disorder (difficulty making significant transitions in life), bereavement, low self-esteem, work-related stress, difficulties with academic or professional achievement, medically-unexplained symptoms, lack or loss of meaning in life, emotional and interpersonal difficulties secondary to personality disorder.
 Psychodynamic therapy can be particularly helpful where there are clear difficulties but not clear reasons for them.